 Historically, hemstitching was an involved process of pulling out threads parallel to the hemline and then hand sewing the hem in a manner that grouped the remaining vertical threads to create perforations in the fabric.

 Nowadays, hemstitching is easy to do by machine using a wing needle, which has two finlike projections along its shaft, and an appropriate multistep stitch.
 Wing needles are typically associated with heirloom sewing, the kind used for christening gowns and Victorian linens.
 But this wing needle hemstitch technique adds a fresh accent to contemporary clothing and accessories.
 Barbara Callahan demonstrates this easy, yet lovely way to secure a facing or hem by machine.

 Become a Threads Insider today to get access to this and other exclusive Insider-only patterns.

 Become an Insider and enjoy unlimited access to:

 - Digital access to our most recent issues

 - And so much more!

-Posted on Feb 8th, 2012 in sewing, online extras, how-to, tips & tricks, downloads, threads magazine, article, Threads 115
+Posted on in sewing, online extras, All How-To, tips & tricks, downloads, threads magazine, article, Threads 115